-How to consume data from Kafka?
+- How to consume messages from a topic

 To consume data from a Kafka topic, we need to provide the mandatory parameters:- Find your Kafka hostname and port e.g.,